aXu-AP/godot-docs/classes/class_translationserver.rst

 :ref:`StringName<class_StringName>` **translate_plural**\ (\ message\: :ref:`StringName<class_StringName>`, plural_message\: :ref:`StringName<class_StringName>`, n\: :ref:`int<class_int>`, context\: :ref:`StringName<class_StringName>` = &""\ ) |const| :ref:`🔗<class_TranslationServer_method_translate_plural>`

-Returns the current locale's translation for the given message (key), plural message and context.
+Returns the current locale's translation for the given message, plural message and context.

 The number ``n`` is the number or quantity of the plural object.
 It will be used to guide the translation system to fetch the correct plural form for the selected language.

+\ **Note:** This method always uses the main translation domain.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
+.. |required| replace:: :abbr:`required (This method is required to be overridden when extending its base class.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`
 .. |vararg| replace:: :abbr:`vararg (This method accepts any number of arguments after the ones described here.)`
 .. |constructor| replace:: :abbr:`constructor (This method is used to construct a type.)`